 Over the course of running Selecting A Diamond I have had many questions sent in to me.
 The following is a list of some of the most popular questions and the answers I usually provide.
-Of course many cases are different and so please, drop me a note and let me know what you are looking for and I am happy to help out.
+Of course many cases are different and so, please drop me a note and let me know what you are looking for and I will be happy to help out.

 Is an SI1 diamond eye clean?